gzmask/aicraft/README.md

 ============ To-Do:  ==============

-	Use Express and Tree.JS to reconstruct basic game loop Use Ammo.JS or JigLibJS2 for physics
+	Use Express and Tree.JS to reconstruct basic game loop Use microphysics.JS for physics
+	Use gpl.internetconnection.net/vi/ for code ignitor
-	Use Dnode to reconstruct and server/client communication Use Prototype to define A.I entities
-	Use Stock.IO to handle network
+	Use Dnode to reconstruct and server/client communication Use Stock.IO to handle network
-	Remove Player class for now

 ============ backlog ==============